saigireesha93/saigireesha93/README.md

 🎯 **About Me**
 - 🎓 Computer Science Graduate Student
-- 🚀 Experienced Data Engineer with 5+ years of industry experience
+- 🚀 Experienced Data Engineer with around 5 years of industry experience
 - 📍 Currently exploring **Big Data, Cloud, and Real-time Pipelines**
 - 💡 Passionate about building scalable and efficient data platforms
 - 🛠️ Always looking for challenging problems and creative solutions